donghoon-koo/donghoon-koo.github.io/_pages/about.md

 I am a Ph.D. candidate in economics at the University of Melbourne, Australia and I am on the 2023/2024 academic job market and will be available for interviews.

-**Research Interests**: Macroeconomics, Intergenerational transfers, wealth distribution, inequality, housing, population aging.
+**Research Interests:** Macroeconomics, Intergenerational transfers, wealth distribution, inequality, housing, population aging.

-**Contact**: donghoonk@unimelb.edu.au
+**Contact:** donghoonk@unimelb.edu.au

+Please visit my personal [Google site](https://sites.google.com/view/donghoonkoo/), which will beupdated more regularly.

 [Curriculum Vitae](https://donghoon-koo.github.io/files/Donghoon_Koo_CV.pdf)